blas-ko/Networks-Project/README.md

 Code for Renaud Lambiotte's project for the Network Course Hilary 2019 of Oxford's Mathematical Institute.

-For more information, contact blas.kolic@ouce.ox.ac.uk
+For more information, contact blas.kolic@maths.ox.ac.uk